 How to Minimize Damage (Any Time of Year)

-- Avoid tilling when the soil is dry or dusty It increases loss of moisture and destroys aggregate structure.
+• Avoid tilling when the soil is dry or dusty It increases loss of moisture and destroys the structural peds in soil, leading to poor aeration.

 Keep roots in the ground Follow tillage with a quick-growing cover or cash crop.